Mt. Baker Equipment List

 Amazon.com : Freshette by Freshette by Freshette : Sports & Outdoors

 Pee funnel such as the Tinkle Belle or Freshette.
 Many female guides prefer a rigid pee funnel.
+It is highly recommended to practice with this before taking it into the backcountry.
+Most recommend practicing in the shower, then your yard, and then the backcountry.

 CLICK HERE for more info!